YashJipkate/mitr-on/README.md

 # mitr-on

 ## Problem
-Conducting a safe election is a very hectic task but important task.
+Conducting a safe election is a very hectic but important task.
 Many problems arise during an election such as
 - Fake voting
 - Lack of transparency
 - Accusations of EVM hacking